shrestha-ajay/AjayShrestha.com/README.md

 ## Recently Read Books
 - The Startup of You: Adapt, Take Risks, Grow Your Network, and Transform Your Career, 2022 - by Reid Hoffman & Ben Casnocha
+- Learning Agile: Understanding Scrum, XP, Lean, and Kanban, 2021 – Andrew Stellman, et al.
 - The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations, 2021 - Gene Kim, et al.
-- AI Superpowers: China, Silicon Valley, and the New World Order, 2021 - by Kai-Fu Lee
+- AI Superpowers: China, Silicon Valley, and the New World Order, 2018 - by Kai-Fu Lee
 - Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results, 2021 - by Christina Wodtke
 - Software Engineering at Google: Lessons Learned from Programming Over Time, 2020 - by Titus Winters, Tom Manshreck, Hyrum Wright
 - 21 Lessons for the 21st Century, 2019 - by Yuval Noah Harari